 These aerial panoramas have been created by stitching together multiple single images taken from above the location.
 Some panoramas consist of just 3-5 images while the more complex panoramas are constructed from 10-30 images.
 Click on the image to see the full panorama.
-All of these photos are available for download or for purchase as photo prints and canvas prints.
+Please contact us if you would like a panorama of your location or property.

 Lake Wivenhoe, 80 km from Brisbane, is the main water storage catchment for the region and is also intended to protect Brisbane from major flooding by holding an extra 100% of its catchment capacity as flood mitigation storage (to prevent overflow in heavy rain).
 The lake is huge and is used for water sports and to generate hydro-electric power.
 Click on the image to see the full width of this aerial panorama or take a look at my Birds on Lake Wivenhoe aerial video on Youtube.